vvvv/visualprogramming.net/content/blog/2023/Dates/20-vvvv-worldwide-meetup/index.md

 A Youtube link will be announced shortly before the meetup starts.

 Any questions?
 Get in touch via meetup@vvvv.org.
-See you there!
+See you there!!